Mufura-Tshipama/imad5112-assignment-2-Mufura-Tshipama/README.md

 1. **Challenge 1**: [Briefly describe a challenge you faced, e.g.,The first time i tried to run my app it didnt not work because i did not add the ids for the button and the plain text ]
    - **Solution**: [How you solved the challenge, e.g., "I went back to my mainactivity to add the ids for the button and the plain text"]

-2. **Challenge 2**: [Describe another challenge, e.g., "I wanted to add a second screen to my app when you click the suugestion button it will bring you to another screen but it didnt work i had to restart my app 3 times because of that when i tried to run my app it was not lanching "]
+2. **Challenge 2**: [Describe another challenge, e.g., "I wanted to add colour at the background but i didnt not know how to and i did a lot of mistakes causing my app to crush "]
-   - **Solution**: [to solve the problem i just deleted the second screen and start all over with my app.]
+   - **Solution**: [i went on youtube to find out how to add a bavkground colour .]

 From these challenges, I learned important lessons that i always have to make sure that everything in my mainactivity has no error and i learnt how to code and improve my code as times goes on
 ```